helm/helm-www/versioned_docs/version-3/chart_template_guide/data_types.md

 ---
 title: "Appendix: Go Data Types and Templates"
-description: "A quick overview on variables in templates."
+description: A quick overview on variables in templates.
 sidebar_position: 16
 ---